 Visit the Walkley Foundation website for more information on the Award, including how to apply and winners from previous years.

-The Our Watch Fellowship Program is delivered in partnership with the Walkley Foundation.
-This prestigious leadership opportunity for outstanding journalists offers Fellows the opportunity to learn best-practice reporting on violence against women, sexual harassment and abuse in the workplace and build on their knowledge on gender inequality.
+The Our Watch Fellowship Program is a prestigious leadership opportunity that offers journalists the chance to learn best-practice reporting on violence against women, sexual harassment and abuse in the workplace and build on their knowledge on gender inequality.

 Through a series of retreats, Fellows:

-Read about previous Our Watch Fellows: Fellows from 2019, Fellows from 2021 or the Fellows from 2022 here.
+Read about previous Our Watch Fellowships delivered in partnership with the Walkley Foundation: Fellows from 2019, Fellows from 2021 or the Fellows from 2022 here.

 The media can challenge gender inequality and disrespect towards women in its reporting and as an industry.